-This one is definitely a fan favorite.
-It even made my vegetable-fearing sister and potato-fearing niece happy; probably because it’s pizza.
-It began its life as a Real Simple recipe, but as usual I’ve tweaked it just a bit for us.
-I think it would work nicely cut up into small squares as an appetizer, too.
-(If you’d like to see how this recipe fits into a week of dinners from Trader Joe’s, there’s a menu available.)
+This pizza is definitely a fan favorite.
+It even made my vegetable-fearing sister and potato-fearing niece happy; probably because it’s, you know, pizza.
+It began its life as a Real Simple recipe, but as usual, I’ve tweaked it just a bit.
+I think it would work nicely cut up into small squares as an appetizer, too, if you find yourself headed to a last-minute potluck or party.

 Cheddar Potato Pizza Shopping List

-1 1-lb.
-Trader Joe’s (TJ’s) Wheat Pizza Dough ($1.29)
+1 lb.
+Trader Joe’s (TJ’s) Plain Pizza Dough ($1.29)

 15 oz.
-TJ’s A Complete Salad, Caesar Style ($3.49)
+TJ’s A Complete Salad Kit, Caesar Style ($3.49)

-TOTAL with Accompaniment ($13.79)
+TOTAL $14.04 with accompaniment

 – Can I trim anywhere to save calories?
-You could use less salad dressing or cut back on the amount of potatoes or cheese that you layer on the pizza.
+You could use less salad dressing or cut back on the amounts of potatoes or cheese that you layer on the pizza.
 It will still be quite a satisfying meal, but you’ll have shaved off a bit here and there.